meatnordrink/notebook/ads.md

 ## To check on:

 * See above.
 * In `Depression BMM;Fight Depression`, created ad variation, swapped Fight Depression line and The Depression App that Works line (order).
 See if that improves relevance.
-(Was a 7.) - AUg 28
+Also created new variation, "You Can Fight Depression", same goal.
+(Was a 7.) - Aug 28
 * From `Depression BMM; Depression Self-help`, broke out `+depression +help` into own ad group, tailored url extensions from help to self-help.
-Ditto for `Depression EM`.
+See if relevance increases (was 7; others 8.
+Costs were 1.73/1.41, BMM/EM).
+Ditto for `Depression EM`, though the relevance was fine for that one.
 Aug 28